ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 3. Update Test Case (if necessary):
    - After implementing the changes, review the test case to ensure it aligns with the updated MockClaudeClient structure.

-Let's proceed with the implementation of these changes, focusing on correctly initializing the 'messages' attribute and aligning the MockClaudeClient with the Claude API structure.
+## Implementation

+We will now implement the solution based on our analysis:

+1. Update the MockClaudeClient class:
+   - Add the 'Messages' class as an inner class of MockClaudeClient.
+   - Implement the 'messages' attribute as a property.
+   - Move the existing 'create' method to the Messages class.

+2. Ensure all related functionality is properly updated.

+We will implement these changes and then run the test suite to verify the fix.

 ## Implementation